narsisss/DesignPatterns/README.md

 #### How?

-The subject will attach to it's dependencies (known as observers) and every time it change, observers notified automatically and whenever it is no need to this , the subject can be detached from observers.
+The subject will attach to its dependencies (known as observers) and every time it changes, observers notified automatically and whenever it is no need to this , the subject can be detached from observers.

+### Strategy

+#### Why?

+Let's suppose there are some ways for a same issue which the application selects different ways in basis of conditions, so Strategy lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.

+#### How?

+There is a Context as Strategy Class that decides which class is suitable for this situation, and encapsulate separately algorithms from the client.